EMS-TU-Ilmenau/fastmat/doc/index.rst

 Publications
 ------------

 Since we created a package for scientific computing, it makes sense to use it for science.
 Below we list all publications, which make use of our package with varying degree.
-If you used fastmat in you publication, we are happy to reference it here:
+If made use of fastmat in your publication, we are happy to reference it here:

     - The White Paper: `Fast Linear Transforms in Python <https://arxiv.org/abs/1710.09578>`_
     - `Defect Detection from 3D Ultrasonic Measurements Using Matrix-free Sparse Recovery Algorithms <https://www.researchgate.net/publication/327768393_Defect_Detection_from_3D_Ultrasonic_Measurements_Using_Matrix-free_Sparse_Recovery_Algorithms>`_